 If you have a desire to manage chore plans and allowance distribution, control where your kids can and can’t spend or withdraw funds, and begin to invest together—all from the convenience of your smartphone—Greenlight prepaid debit card and investing platform solution is a great option to consider.

-- chore plans and allowance distribution system
+- Chore plans and allowance distribution system

-On the other hand, if you’d like to avoid the monthly fee and go with a lower cost option for getting your child a debit card, you might consider a free, traditional joint checking account.
+On the other hand, if you’d like to avoid the monthly fee and go with a lower-cost option for getting your child a debit card, you might consider a free, traditional joint checking account.
+For instance, neither Axos First Checking nor Nationwide First Checking charges a fee … but then, neither provide controls over spending, chores, and allowance, nor do they give your child the ability to invest.

-- Greenlight is the only debit card letting you choose the exact stores where kids can spend on the card.
+- Greenlight offers flexible parental controls for each child and real-time notifications of each transaction.
+And it's the only debit card that lets you choose the exact stores where kids can spend on the card.

-- Parents can use this app to teach them how to invest with a brokerage account through Greenlight Max and Greenlight Infinity plans.
+- Parents can use this app to teach kids how to invest with a brokerage account through Greenlight Max and Greenlight Infinity plans.

-- Unlike many apps that simply provide features and controls, Greenlight is also designed to spark discussions with children about spending, investing, and more, fostering more education.
+- Unlike many apps that simply provide features and controls, Greenlight is also designed to spark discussions with children about spending, investing, and more, fostering a better educational experience.

 - Best-in-class parental controls (can prohibit specific stores)